markets & economy | december 2, 2020

 Tax-exempt state and local municipal bonds also appear to offer attractive opportunities for individual investors, especially those in the top federal tax bracket.
 Most issuers remain in good fiscal shape despite the pandemic, Vaselkiv notes.
 Meanwhile, the hunt for higher yields has drawn nontraditional investors into the market, boosting demand for taxable muni securities, such as those issued by local municipalities.

 Historically, U.S. equity market performance has been relatively consistent across presidents from both parties, Linehan notes, suggesting a long-term perspective is most appropriate.
-The potential costs of shifting in and out of asset classes in response to shorter-term events can be steep, Vaselkiv notes.
+The potential costs of shifting in and out of asset classes in response to shorter-term political events can be steep, Vaselkiv notes.

 “It’s easy to get consumed by elections,” Linehan says.
 “But we think having a balanced approach to investing, and being thoughtful and careful, could be critical to long-term investment success.”